yojoots/libbitcoin-system-wiki/Scalability-Principle.md

 [Scalability](https://en.wikipedia.org/wiki/Scalability) is the proportional increase in some aspect of performance as more hardware is employed.
 Bitcoin [transaction](Glossary#transaction) throughput is perfectly non-scalable as no amount of hardware increases it.

 The [block](Glossary#block) size limit [consensus rule](Glossary#rule) establishes the arbitrary trade-off between [utility](Glossary#utility) and system security.

 At any block size the system remains non-scalable due to the necessity of [confirmation](Glossary#confirmation) finality.
 In other words, a finite set of [transactions](Glossary#transaction) must be selected, which implies that others may be excluded, necessitating a competitive [market](Glossary#market) for inclusion.
 This market also finances confirmation security in proportion to demand for the money.

 Effective transaction carrying capacity, and therefore aggregate demand, can be increased through the use of [layering](Glossary#layering).
 This represents a *local* and *time-limited* security compromise, in contrast to the *system-wide* and *persistent* security compromise that results from increasing block size.
-Either compromise lowers but does not eliminate the [utility threshold](Utility-Threshold-Property).
+Either compromise lowers but does not eliminate the [utility threshold](Utility-Threshold-Property), which implies [stability](Stability-Principle) is preserved

-**As such stability and non-scalability exist at any block size and level of layering.**
+**Therefore stability and non-scalability exist at any block size and level of layering.**